walhathal/MS-AAI-500/README.md

 # Used Car Price Analysis 🚗📊

-A data science class project analyzing key factors that influence used car prices using a dataset of over 400,000 used car listings.
+A Statistics science class project analyzing key factors that influence used car prices using a dataset of over 400,000 used car listings.

 ## 🎯 Project Overview